We have a duty to review and assess air quality in New Forest, in accordance with Government guidance.

 For historical information on air pollution levels, view the air quality bulletin for New Forest.

-Government guidance states that if Air Quality Objectives are not being met, or are unlikely to be met, the local authority has to declare an Air Quality Management Area (AQMA).
+Government guidance states that if Air Quality Objectives are not being met, or are unlikely to be met, the local authority must declare an Air Quality Management Area (AQMA).
 It should then work to improve local air quality in pursuit of the objectives.

-We have a duty to produce an annual local air quality report for DEFRA.
-Since 2016, a summary air quality report must be made available to the public.
+We have a duty to produce an annual local air quality report for DEFRA and to make them available to the public.
+Reports for the past 5 years can be found below.

 The Clean Air Act 1993 introduced a wide range of new regulations, such as those which control smoke emissions.